alexdovzhanyn/elixium_core/README.md

 1. Elixir

 ## Setup
-Run `mix deps.get` to fetch any dependencies needed to run Elixium.
-After downloading all dependencies, run `mix compile` to compile the Elixir code.
-Currently, Elixium is only under development and is unavailable to be used as a network or currency.
-In order to play around with Elixium and it's methods, run `iex -S mix`.
-This will pop open an iex session with Elixium loaded.
-To start mining Elixium, just run `mix miner` !
+1. Run `mix deps.get` to fetch any dependencies needed to run Elixium.
+2. After downloading all dependencies, run `mix compile` to compile the Elixir code.
+3. Elixium is only under development and is unavailable to be used as a network or currency.
+4. With the Elixium_Node running run `mix.run --no-halt`